Tulsa police shooting investigated by Justice Department

 'Shots fired'

-By the time Crutch raised his hands, Tulsa Police officers were also flying above the scene in a helicopter, capturing the incident from an on-board camera.
+By the time Crutcher raised his hands, Tulsa Police officers were also flying above the scene in a helicopter, capturing the incident from an on-board camera.
 Footage from multiple police cameras show Crutcher walking toward his SUV in the middle of the road, hands raised, followed closely by Shelby and three other officers.
 They surround Crutcher, who continued to walk back to his car, where he appeared to place his hands toward the vehicle.

 Circling above the scene, one police officer in the helicopter can be heard referring to Crutcher as a "bad dude," according to audio from police footage.